mozilla-lockwise/lockwise-ios/docs/architecture.md

 }
 ```

+Despite its simplicity, the `Dispatcher` is a core piece of the LockFlux architecture.
+Having all user actions pass through the central dispatch allows for easy debugging and telemetry, and enforces agnosticism towards storage on the part of the `Presenter`, whose only responsibility should be translating application state into view state and communicating user actions.

 ### Store

-Stores provide an opaque wrapper around system storage or simple `Replay- /Publish- Subject`s for the purposes of data access and view configuration.
+Stores provide an opaque wrapper around system storage, `Replay- /Publish- Subject`s, or `Relay`s for the purposes of data access and view configuration.

 ### View Routing